nova-model/nova-tutorial/episodes/08-Next-Steps.md

 ---
 # Next Steps

-In this section, we will outline the process for taking an application like the one we've created in this tutorial and deploying it to the NOVA/NDIP platform.
-While we won't actually perform the deployment in this tutorial, we will cover the key steps and resources involved.
+In this section, we will outline the process for taking an application like the one we\'ve created in this tutorial and deploying it to the NOVA/NDIP platform.
+While we won\'t actually perform the deployment in this tutorial, we will cover the key steps and resources involved.

 ## Containerizing Your Application